Jennifer Sullivan (politician): Florida House of Representatives

 In 2014, incumbent State Representative Bryan Nelson was term limited and Sullivan ran to succeed him.
 She faced Randy Glisson, Terri Seefeldt, Belita Grassel, and Joseph Stephens in the Republican primary, which was an open primary because no other candidates had filed.
 Sullivan campaigned on her conservative Christian credentials, and attracted support from a number of young volunteers from other states who traveled down to Florida to work on her campaign.
 The Orlando Sentinel endorsed Grassel, criticizing Sullivan in an editorial for being "steeped in tea-party dogmatism that has contributed to polarized governance."
 Sullivan narrowly won, defeating Glisson by a little more than one thousand votes, winning 35% of the vote to Glisson's 29%, Seefeldt's 19%, Grassel's 14%, and Stephens's 3%, making her the youngest female member of the Florida House in its history.

 In November 2016, Sullivan was re-elected with 73% of the vote.

 On March 7, 2018, Sullivan voted yes on SB 7026, establishing waiting periods for firearms purchases and raising the minimum age to purchase a firearm from 18 to 21.
-Sullivan previously promoted her NRA highest rating.
+Sullivan previously promoted her 2014 "AQ" rating from the NRA Political Victory Fund.
 In 2016, the Orlando Sentinel reported that Sullivan distributed campaign literature stating she was a "protector of your 2nd Amendment rights."
 According to Sullivan's profile, hunting is a hobby.

 Sullivan decided not to run for reelection in 2020 to focus on family.